Home/Blog/Lifestyle/Food & Nutrition/How Many Calories Are in an Apple? Nutrition Facts & Benefits

 Do different apple varieties have different calorie counts?

-Yes, different apple varieties have slightly varying calorie counts, but the differences are minimal.
-For example, 1 apple calories in a medium Gala apple is around 95 calories, while a medium Granny Smith apple has approximately 80 calories.
-These variations are generally small and shouldn’t be a major concern when choosing between apple varieties.
+Yes, different apple varieties have slightly varying calorie and nutritional counts primarily due to differences in size, density, and sugar-to-fibre ratios.
+For example, a medium Gala apple is approximately 95 calories, while a medium Granny Smith apple is closer to 80 calories.
+These variations are generally small and should not be the primary factor in your choice [1].

 Can apples help lower cholesterol levels?